Clinical UM Guideline

 Postoperative Debridement

-As noted above, the AAO-HNS published a consensus statement regarding pediatric chronic rhinosinusitis (Brietzke, 2014).
+As noted above, the AAO-HNS published a consensus statement regarding PCRS (Brietzke, 2014).
 The following statement addressing debridement was made in this document:

 27. Postoperative debridement after ESS for PCRS is not essential for treatment success.